6 Secrets to Confess to Your Eye Doctor

 But to get the most from your exam, you need to be completely honest, says Dr. Collins.
 Here are some of the most important things to share with your eye doctor at your next exam.

-Confession #1: I Sleep in My Contacts (and That’s Not All)
+Secret #1: I Sleep in My Contacts (and That’s Not All)

 Six in seven people who wear contacts don’t practice proper lens care, according to a report from the Centers for Disease Control and Prevention (CDC).
 One of the study’s most common bad behaviors?
 Sleeping or napping in their lenses.